stevkazt/comfytech-research-hub/AI_INSTRUCTIONS.md

-# 🤖 AI INSTRUCTIONS — Dropi Web Application
+# 🤖 AI INSTRUCTIONS — Product Research Hub

 AI assistant usage and codebase conventions for collaborating with Claude and similar models on this project.